-5.3.2 CHP beyond the site boundary
+5.3.4 CHP beyond the site boundary

-In line with London Plan policy 4A.6, where CHP is proposed, the applicant should investigate opportunities for extending the scheme outside the site boundaries.
+In line with London Plan policy 5.6A, where CHP is proposed, the applicant should provide evidence that they have investigated opportunities for extending the scheme outside the site boundaries.
 If CHP could be made feasible by connecting to energy consumers beyond the site boundary then applicants are encouraged to consider this option.
-Applicants could look in particular for opportunities to link to existing developments to help reduce their carbon dioxide emissions.
+Applicants could look in particular for opportunities to link to existing developments to help reduce their carbon dioxide emissions and this could help developments that can't meet their carbon reduction targets on-site to meet them off-site.